 The study area covers the Cranbrook townsite and two catchments that affect it.
 The Cranbrook Town is located 85 km north-north-west of Albany and it has a population of 320 people (1190 in the Shire; ABS Census 1991).
 Cranbrook is experiencing salinity problems.
 Saline groundwater levels are close to the soil surface and cause deterioration of buildings, roads, infrastructure, death of trees and scalding of land including the sporting ground.

 Soil types, Waterlogging, Western Australia, Hydrology, Cranbrook (WA), Salinity, Groundwater

 Ferdowsian, R, and Ryder, A T. (1997), The salinity and hydrology of Cranbrook.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Report 170.

 Maps are not included as part of the complete document download.
 If this report contains a map, it will be available in the Individual Parts list below.